dhardi/gameshark/TESTING.md

 |&check;| The checkout page has a form to enter the user's shipping details.
 |&check;| Payments are handled by Stripe.
 |&check;| The checkout page has a button to complete the order.
-|&check;| The checkout page has a button to cancel the order and return the user to the shopping cart.
 |&check;| The checkout page has a button to save the user's details for future use.
 |&check;| If checked, the details from the checkout form are saved to the user's profile.
 |&check;| If it exists, the users saved details are pre-filled in the checkout form.